Linterz/BleScanner/README.md

 - Bluetooth permissions

 ## Data and Privacy concerns
-This suite of apps does not collect any of your personal data (e.g., location and Bluetooth).
+This suite of apps does not collect any of your personal data (e.g., location and Bluetooth), everything is done on the device like exporting and importing CBOR files.
 I understand the concern of having an unsigned APK from a random person is very sketchy.
-I wish I could publish to the Google Play Store, but I need 20 testers to do so.
+I wish I could publish to the Google Play Store, but I need 20 testers to do so, if you are interested, let me know.

 ## Credits
 * This project is inspired by [rfparty](https://rfparty.xyz/), but I was unable to build from source, so I created my own version with quality of life improvements